 All meetings of the Board of Directors and all committee meetings shall be conducted in accordance with the North Carolina Open Meetings Law, including the provisions thereof for closed sessions pursuant to N.C.
 Gen. Stat. § 143-318.11.

 Board members may not vote on issues in which they have a conflict of interest, The Board’s Conflict of Interest policy shall be reviewed and signed annually by all members.
-The Board’s policy shall comply with the State Government Ethics Act, as amended from time to time”
+The Board’s policy shall comply with the State Government Ethics Act, as amended from time to time.

 SECTION 16.
 VACANCIES OF DIRECTORS